OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_kurse.md

 This area also provides a quick overview of the number of participants in the individual courses, the progress of the entire course participants and the extent to which the course participants have logged in.

-A green dot symbolises that all course participants have logged in at least once.
-An orange dot indicates that some of the course participants have already called up the course before.
-A red dot indicates that no participants have logged into the course yet.

-Another click on a course name leads to an overview of the course participants you supervise for this course and one can quickly see the course progress of the participants.
-You can then navigate back to the assessment tool of a course participant as well as display the performance overview or the absence management.